To Be Written on Hearts

 Gordon jumped up, yelling, “That is UNFAIR!” as he shoved Allen so hard he fell down backwards.
 Suddenly chaos erupted as everybody began fighting.
 The boys completely forgot to love each other and be nice to each other, wanting rather just to get even.

-It was only when they heard the loud, shrill whistle of Mr. Davis that they stopped fighting and gathered around him, out of breath, a black eye and a swollen lip here and there.
+It was only when they heard the loud, shrill whistle from Mr. Davis that they stopped fighting and gathered around him, out of breath, a black eye and a swollen lip here and there.

 For a moment, Mr. Davis glanced at his feet, looking quite dejected.
 Then he looked up at them and said, “Boys, let's learn a lesson from what happened just now.
 You see, your sense of fairness proves you have rules written on your hearts.
 What YOU feel is fair, may not be fair to someone else, so we need a referee, a judge to determine what is fair for both.
 Just as a soccer game has rules and a referee who applies those rules, in real life, we need God's rules to live by in order to get along with each other.”